padiketeku/Earth-Observation-Data-Programming/Activity 01- Introduction to Google Colab.md

 `+ Text` - this is used when you want to add a text.
 The text does not affect the code as it is only the code that runs.

+Click `RAM`  and  `Disk` to review the RAM and storage space available for use.